 The Class Diagram was made starting from the Use Case Diagrams and modeling each Use Case with the necessary classes to implement that feature.

+We also added the DAO (Data Access Object) and CRUD design patterns we’re already familiar with due to previous projects.
+The checker can now spawn a “Problem” entity which is basically how we modelled warnings and alerts.